-On September 8, 2020, Colorado submitted comments on the Draft Environmental Impact Statement for this proposed project, outlining Colorado's legal and technical concerns.
-Colorado also joined in a 6 Basin States Letter to the Secretary of the Interior asking for additional time for the Basin States to resolve significant Law of the River concerns.
+On September 8, 2020, Colorado submitted comments on the Draft Environmental Impact Statement outlining Colorado's legal and technical concerns.
+Colorado also joined in a 6 Basin States Letter to the Secretary of the Interior asking for additional time for the Basin States to resolve significant law of the river concerns.
 Utah has asked the Department of the Interior for additional time to review the comments and work through outstanding legal issues with the 6 Basin States.
-The attorneys in the Colorado River Subunit continue to coordinate with Colorado's Commissioner to the Upper Colorado River Commission to resolve outstanding issues with Utah.
+The attorneys in the Colorado River Subunit continue to coordinate with Colorado's Commissioner to the Upper Colorado River Commission to resolve outstanding issues with the Project.

-8. Save the Colorado, et. al. v.
+7. Save the Colorado, et. al. v.
 Dept. of the Interior, et. al., 3:19-cv-80285 (U.S. Dist.
 Arizona, Prescott Division) (L-TEMP)

 On October 1, 2019, Save the Colorado, Living Rivers, and Center for Biological Diversity ("Plaintiffs") filed suit in the U.S. District Court of Arizona to challenge the Secretary and Department of the Interior's environmental analyses and decision under the National Environmental Policy Act ("NEPA") to re-operate Glen Canyon Dam according to criteria set forth in the 2016 Long-Term Experimental and Management Plan ("L-TEMP").
-Colorado and the other Basin States have a significant interest in how and under what authorities Glen Canyon Dam is operated consistent with the Law of the River.
+Colorado and the other Basin States have a significant interest in how and under what authorities Glen Canyon Dam is operated consistent with the law of the river.

 Colorado and five other Basin States (New Mexico abstained from joining) were granted permission to intervene.
 On June 2, 2020, the Department of Justice filed the Administrative Record.
 Plaintiffs objected to the sufficiency of that record.
 After briefing of the issue (the States did not take a position), the court rejected Plaintiffs' challenge to the record on February 4, 2021 but did so without prejudice.
 Thus, in its order, the court provided Plaintiffs the opportunity to file a new motion by March 5, 2021, identifying with specificity the documents Plaintiffs believe were improperly excluded from the record.
 On March 5, 2021, Plaintiffs filed a renewed motion to supplement the administrative record and for leave to take discovery of the federal government regarding Plaintiffs' fourth claim for relief, which alleges that the federal government improperly failed to prepare a supplementary environmental impact statement.
 The federal government responded on March 24, 2021, and the Plaintiffs filed a reply on April 2, 2021.
 As before, the States have not taken a position.
-The joint proposed case management schedule will be due fourteen (14) days after the court's resolution of the administrative record and discovery issues.
+The joint proposed case management schedule will be due 14 days after the court's resolution of the administrative record and discovery issues.
 We anticipate substantive briefing sometime later this year, after the record issue is resolved.
 Our attorneys continue to lead the coordination effort among the Basin States.

-9. Mississippi v.
+8. Mississippi v.
 Tennessee, No. 143 Original

-This case is now before the U.S. Supreme Court on exceptions to the special master's report, which were filed on February 22, 2021.
-The Federal and Interstate Water Unit filed an amicus brief on April 30.
-At the time of this writing of this Report, Idaho, Nebraska, North Dakota, Oregon, South Dakota, and Wyoming had joined the brief.
+This case is now before the U.S. Supreme Court on exceptions to the special master's report, which were filed on February 22.
+The State of Colorado filed an amicus brief on April 30.
+Joining the brief were Idaho, Nebraska, North Carolina, North Dakota, Oregon, South Dakota, and Wyoming.
 At issue is whether a state can recover damages against another state for intrastate use of an interstate natural resource that has not been apportioned by compact or judicial equitable apportionment (here, an aquifer).
-The Unit believes that such claims can only arise if there is already an apportionment of the resource.
+The State believes that such claims can only arise if there is already an apportionment of the resource.
 The special master's report supports that position.
+Mississippi and Tennessee filed sur-replies on June 7.
+The United States Supreme Court has set oral argument for October 4, 2021.